epigramx/WiimoteHook/index.md

 ## Known bugs or limitations:
 1. Cemu 1.11.5 onwards includes emulated wiimotes in input settings but for some games it's mainly for booting and not playing them yet, and Cemuhook does not support motion for it.

-2. Multiple Wiimotes are supported, however motion only works for the first Cemu GamePad chosen as the first controller (this is a Cemu and Cemuhook limitation).
+2. Multiple(unlimited) Wiimotes are supported, however motion only works for the first Cemu GamePad chosen as the first controller (this is a Cemu and Cemuhook limitation).

 3. Static MotionPlus calibration data are not fully reverse engineered.
 If your MotionPlus gets inverted axes you can switch that with the settings editor.